vipul2802/o365hq.com/content/blog/Microsoft Stream.md

 Stream is all about collaboration.
 Intuitive video sharing through familiar browsers and apps makes it easier for everyone to engage and collaborate productively, wherever they are.
-Team members can easily download, view, and share videos right inside Office 365 apps like Microsoft Teams, Sway, SharePoint, and Yammer -- all using single sign-on.
+Team members can easily download, view, and share videos right inside Microsoft 365 apps like Microsoft Teams, Sway, SharePoint, and Yammer -- all using single sign-on.
 It is possible to play videos right in *Yammer* and use *Teams* as a collaboration hub for all activities and projects.
 Playback in the